geforcesong/gsping/README.md

 * **--existkey** this is keyword to check if it exists in response.
 * **--interval** to set crawling interval time in miliseconds
 * **--ua** <useragent> to indicate what ua you want to use. valid values: chrome(default), googlebot
+* **--browser** use headless browser to check the performce. it is using performance.timing and give you a table average results.

 ## Using config ##